best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Note: these instructions may differ for different versions of Excel

+## Metadata worksheets
-## Worksheets providing information about the data (metadata worksheets)
+You should include worksheets with information about the data (metadata).

 ### Cover sheet